oweitman/ioBroker.pi-hole2/README.md

 - ~~sendTo Functions to control and get informations with parameters~~

-## Not Implemented or planned functione
+## Not Implemented or planned functions

 - 2FA
 - https protocol (possible but not tested)